 A Year of Seasonal Eating (part 1)

-There are two major forces in my life: cabbage in winter and my mother in law all year long.
-Every week, she receives a DM from her “veggie dealer”, asking what she’d like.
+Every week, my partner's mom Anna receives a dm from her “veggie dealer”, asking what she’d like.
 A few seconds later, photographs of the freshest produce start flooding my phone, followed by the familiar: “What should I get you, guys?”
 To which I usually reply: “We’ll get the same as you!”
+And so she orders what’s in season... for all of us.

-Sweet & Sour Saor with Radicchio
+Sweet & Sour “Saor” with Radicchio

 Like many preparations from the Italian tradition of cucina povera (poor man’s food), only a handful of cheap ingredients are required: onions, vinegar, fish, salt and pepper.
 Richer versions may include raisins, pine nuts1 and white wine.
 I like to use laurel and cloves, too.

-For the “classic” version of saor with sardines, translated directly from the book I mentioned above, see this footnote.3
+(For the “classic” version of saor with sardines, translated directly from the book I mentioned above, see this footnote.3)

 RECIPE: Sweet-and-Sour Radicchio Tardivo di Treviso (radicchio “in saor”)